Skip to content

 AI Frameworks → Business Frameworks

-Every major AI framework is built on top of business frameworks you already operate.
-This matrix shows exactly which ones map, how strongly, and what that means in practice.
+Major AI frameworks are built on top of business frameworks you already operate.
+These matrices show which ones map, how strongly, and what that means in practice.

 Strong